TAS Field Trips and Workshops Requiring Reservations

-To register for the following tour, click on the Eventbrite Registration Link:
+To register for the following tours or to view detailed itineraries, click on the link in the tour description:

-Audubon Society of the Everglades invites TAS to join them for a tour of Stormwater Treatment Area-1E in Wellington, Palm Beach County.
-For those planning to carpool, this trip is limited to 20 participants and reservations are required.
-No fee, but donations to ASE are accepted.
+Hendry Glades Audubon Society invites TAS to join them for a tour of Stormwater Treatment Area-5/6 in Hendry County.
+The TAS group will be led by Brian Rapoza.
+This trip is limited to 20 participants and reservations are required.
+No fee.
 Walkie-talkies are recommended.
-Lunch after the tour is on your own.
+There will be a lunch stop at a restaurant.
 To register for this trip, click here.

-To register for the following tours or to receive detailed itineraries and applications, email Brian Rapoza, TAS Field Trip Coordinator:
+To register for the following tours or to request detailed itineraries and/or applications, email Brian Rapoza, TAS Field Trip Coordinator:

 Brian Rapoza leads this three-day, two-night van trip to Ft.
 DeSoto and other spring migration hotspots in the Tampa Bay area.
-Stops en-route will include Babcock-Webb Wildlife Management Area, Oscar Scherer State Park and Celery Fields Regional Stormwater Facility.
-Fee: $450.00 per person double occupancy, $150.00 single supplement (includes hotel and van/gas).
-Reservations are required; application and fee are due by Saturday, March 24, 2018.
+Stops en-route may include Six-Mile Cypress Slough Preserve, Babcock-Webb Wildlife Management Area, Oscar Scherer State Park and Celery Fields Regional Stormwater Facility.
+Fee: $450.00 per person double occupancy; $150.00 single supplement (includes hotel and van/gas).
+Reservations are required; application and fee are due by Saturday, March 16.
 E-mail Brian for an application or additional information.